mmusich/trackingvertexing/_episodes/03-Constructing vertices from tracks.md

 > ~~~
 > {: .language-python}
 {: .solution}
-Finally, create KS mass histograms, with and without requiring `bestCosAngle` to be greater than `0.99`.
+Finally, create K<sub>S</sub> mass histograms, with and without requiring `bestCosAngle` to be greater than `0.99`.
 Does this improve the signal-to-background ratio?
 > ## Solution
 > ~~~
 > mass_histogram = ROOT.TH1F("mass", "mass", 100, 0.4, 0.6)